UK households unprepared for unexpected bereavement as 30% would need to sell the family home

 small wooden house in people's hands

-Despite the scale of the risk, including having to sell their home, 60% of people with a mortgage have no life insurance policy with mortgage protection and 80% have no savings specifically for emergencies or financial security.
+Despite the scale of the risk, 60% of those with a mortgage don’t have a life policy that includes mortgage protection, and four in five (80%) have no savings for emergencies or financial security.

-“Planning for a time when you’re no longer here, and having honest conversations about practical solutions like life insurance, can be difficult.
-But having a plan in place brings real peace of mind and gives your loved ones the reassurance that at such a difficult time in their lives, they’re more likely to be financially protected.”
+“Planning for a time when you are no longer here and having honest conversations about practical solutions such as Life Insurance can be difficult.
+But having a plan brings real peace of mind and gives your loved ones the reassurance that, at such a difficult time in their lives, they are more likely to be financially protected,” explained Ban Mahsoub, partnerships director at Tesco Insurance & Money Services.

 More like this